mybb/docs.mybb.com/1.8/administration/security/recovery.md

 To ensure that your MyBB installation is clean and no extra files have been added, you should delete all your files and upload a fresh copy of the latest version of MyBB.
 You only really need to backup your `inc/config.php` file.
 And even that should be double checked against the [default structure of the file](http://docs.mybb.com/Incconfigphp.html).
 Pay attention to your database details specifically, as well as your admin directory, super admins, etc.

-If you have a lot of plugins, images, language packs or custom modifications you should create a full backup and upload these things later on.
+If you have a lot of plugins, images, language packs or custom modifications, you should create a full backup and upload these things later on.
 Note that it is possible that a vulnerability lies within these files, so make sure to review them carefully.
 In the future consider using the [Patches](http://mods.mybb.com/view/patches) plugin to edit all of the core files.
-This makes it supremely easy to restore patches when you're upgrading or replacing files.
+This makes it incredibly easy to restore patches when you're upgrading or replacing files.

 Deleting the files and re-uploading a fresh copy of MyBB also has the benefit of updating to the latest code.
 If you were running an older version of MyBB - which is why most forums get hacked - you will now be running on code free of any known vulnerabilities.
-Please note that to complete the upgrade, you need to point your browser to `install/upgrade.php` and run the upgrade script.
-You only need to do this if you were not running on the latest version.
+To upgrade your forum, if it wasn't the latest version, follow the [Upgrade](http://docs.mybb.com/1.8/install/upgrade/) documentation.

 ### Check CHMOD Permissions

-If certain files or folders have unnecessary permissions you may be up against a security risk.
-They should only have the permissions required by MyBB to run.
-There is no recommended set of permissions specifically.
+If certain files or folders have unnecessary permissions, you may be up against a security risk.
+Files and folders should only have the permissions required by MyBB to run.
+There is no specific recommended set of permissions.
 It varies from server to server, because they are configured differently.
-For more information read our docs on [CHMOD permissions](http://docs.mybb.com/CHMOD_Files.html) or contact your web host for their recommendations.
+For more information, read the Docs page on [CHMOD permissions](http://docs.mybb.com/CHMOD_Files.html) or contact your web host for their recommendations.

 ### Check New Users

-Right now no one can access your website or the MyBB backend, but you should quickly head over to the Admin CP and check all users that joined around the time of the attack.
+If you're following along step-by-step, no one can access your website or the MyBB backend, but you should quickly head over to the Admin CP and check all users that joined around the time of the attack.
 It is possible that the hacker created a new admin account and set the display usergroup to a normal user (thus being hidden).
 To see all the users with admin permissions and manage them go to Admin CP > Users & Groups > Admin Permissions.
 It's also worth checking changes to admin permissions and other things.

 ### Check Templates for Malicious Code

-Lastly you should quickly go through your templates, since they are a way to inject malicious JavaScript code into your forum.
+Finally, you should quickly go through your templates, since they are a way to inject malicious JavaScript code into your forum.
 If possible, delete your current theme and install a fresh copy of it.
 If you hired a designer to create a custom theme and don't have a copy of it at the moment, contact them for one.

 However, if you made a lot of modifications and don't have a backup, then you'll have to go through the templates and look for suspicious code.
 Common templates for malicious code insertion are the `header`, `footer`, and `headerinclude`, as they are loaded globally.
-It is also recommended to check the `index` and `forumdisplay` templates.
+It is also recommended to check the `index`, `forumdisplay`, and `showthread` templates.
 An easy way to do this is to click on the Options button next to a template name and select Diff Report.
 The code highlighted in red is what differs from the default template, and also what you should be looking at.
 Look specifically for code within a `<script>` tag.
 Not all of it is malicious, but this filters down the options.
 If you don't know what to look for, don't be afraid to [ask for help](http://community.mybb.com/forum-176.html).

 ## New Security Measures